 What Is a Freelance Recruiter Anyway?

 Freelance recruiting is a side hustle you don’t hear much about in the personal finance community.
 The job of a recruiter is to fill open positions for companies.
-Many small-to-medium-sized companies use recruiters to fill positions when it can be challenging to find qualified candidates.
+Many small and medium-sized companies use recruiters to fill positions when it can be challenging to find qualified candidates.
 Other companies would instead outsource their human resource needs.

 The hardest part about being a recruiter is finding clients willing to pay you to fill positions.
-A strong relationship must be in place between a company and recruiting firm before they’ll be ready to pay a substantial fee to hire someone.
+A strong relationship between a company and a recruiting firm must be in place before they are ready to pay a substantial fee to hire someone.
 There is typically a lot of marketing that goes into building these relationships.
-And like many businesses, word of mouth and reputation is the best marketing.
+And like many businesses, word of mouth and reputation are the best forms of marketing.

-Finding candidates to fill those positions is also tricky, but there are a lot of tasks that can easily be outsourced—and sometimes outsourced to freelance recruiters like me.
+Finding candidates to fill those positions is also tricky, but many tasks can easily be outsourced—and sometimes outsourced to freelance recruiters like me.
 My role was to sort through resumes, identify potential candidates on sites such as LinkedIn, complete initial background screening, and sometimes conduct initial interviews.
 This allowed my friend who owned the business to focus on the most critical aspects of the company, such as ensuring strong relationships with existing clients and finding new clients.

 How Do Recruiting Firms Make Money?

-So if you run the math: a starting salary of $80,000 could result in a recruiting fee of $16,000 at a 20% commission for the recruiting firm.
-If I found the candidate, completed the background check, and conducted the initial interview, my cut as a freelance recruiter would have been $4,800 at a 30% commission.
+So, if you run the math, a starting salary of $80,000 could result in a recruiting fee of $16,000 at a 20% commission for the recruiting firm.
+If I had found the candidate, completed the background check, and conducted the initial interview, my cut as a freelance recruiter would have been $4,800 at a 30% commission.

 The Life of a Freelance Recruiter

-I can’t speak for all freelance recruiters but can walk you through my responsibilities.
+I can’t speak for all freelance recruiters, but I can walk you through my responsibilities.
 For example, my business partner had several freelance recruiters working for him.
 He’d assign it to one of us whenever a job opening came in.
 That’s when I went on the hunt for qualified candidates.
-Typically that meant either actively recruiting through LinkedIn or more passively recruiting by making a job posting on Indeed and then screening resumes.
+Typically, that meant actively recruiting through LinkedIn or more passively by posting a job on Indeed and screening resumes.

 I would collect a slate of 5 to 10 qualified positions, conduct an initial background screening (mostly a criminal history check), and then send it to my business partner.
-He would do a quick review, and then one of us would contact the candidates for an initial interview.
+He would do a quick review, and then we would contact the candidates for an initial interview.
 After that, we’d often request to meet the candidate in person for higher-paying positions.

-After narrowing down the slate, we’d send the top candidates to our client for their first actual interview.
+After narrowing down the slate, we’d send the top candidates to our client for their first interview.
 At that point, it would be mostly out of our hands.
-We’d try to coach the candidate through the process, so they know what to expect.
+We’d try to coach the candidates through the process so they know what to expect.
 Our clients ultimately decided to hire the candidate.
 Our job was to place the very best candidates in front of them.

 Why I Quit